openshift/pagerduty-short-circuiter/README.md

 By default, all the escalations and Oncalls are displayed for team **Platform-SRE** in the main view.

-You can choose to the Oncalls for each Escalation for all teams on PagerDuty using **All Teams Oncall**.
+You can choose to view the Oncalls for each Escalation for all teams on PagerDuty using **All Teams Oncall**.

 To view your Oncall schedule, use **Your Next Oncall Schedule**.